eherra/catebook/README.md

 Fill the inputs with info you want to add to your account.
 Limits for fields 4-30 characters (min.
 4, max.
 30).
 In the case of username is taken, you will get error message to the username input field.

-After pressing register page you will be redirected to login page where you can enter your username/password combination you just created.
+After pressing **Register!** button you will be redirected to login page where you can enter your username/password combination you just created.

 **Succesful login leads to a page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/frontpage.png" witdth="827%" height="519">